| Addendum, re Eye DominanceBy Paul Vallandigham

 fascinated to be shown something about themselves they did not know themselves,

+and did not know anyone else could see in their tracks.
 When some of the commentators report having mixed results, I can almost surely

 tell them why the results vary, based on my own experiences.
 I too made all